-After 20 years working in the corporate world of pensions and investments, Alex joined Watson Moore IFA as he wanted to work more flexibly and be able to run his own book of clients in an ethical and sustainable way.
-He is currently working in our Chiswick office.
+After 20 years working in the corporate world of pensions and investments, Alex joined Watson Moore IFA as he wanted to work more flexibly and help his clients in an ethical and sustainable way.
+He manages our West London office based at Chiswick Park.

 Alex is a Chartered Financial Planner and an Affiliate of the Society of Trust and Estate Practitioners (STEP).
 He has experience in planning estates and Inheritance Tax Planning, although the majority of his time is spent retirement planning and pension planning.

 In his spare time, Alex loves sport, especially skiing, hill running and rugby.
 He generally loves being outdoors!

 - G60 Advanced Pension Planning – Pension Transfer Specialist